apptrackit/trackit-backend/README.md

 For authenticated user endpoints, you also need to provide a JWT token in the Authorization header:
 `Authorization: Bearer your_jwt_token`

+The JWT token contains the following information:
+- `userId`: The ID of the authenticated user
+- `username`: The username of the authenticated user
+- `deviceId`: A unique identifier for the device/browser
+- `iat`: Token issued at timestamp
+- `exp`: Token expiration timestamp

 ## API Endpoints

 ### Authentication